stegua/dotlib/README.md

 The project is just started and at the moment containes only python scripts to test the distances between pair of images of the [DOTMark benchmarks](http://www.stochastik.math.uni-goettingen.de/index.php?id=215/).

-To run the scripts you need the following libraries:
+To run the Python scripts you need the following libraries:

 * [Matplotlib](https://matplotlib.org/) (python)
 * [NetworkX](http://networkx.github.io/) (python)